Obituary of Ray E. Berry

 Arrangements are with the Piddock Funeral Home Inc, Adams, NY.

-Condolences may be made at www.piddockfuneralhome.comTo send flowers to the family of Ray Berry, please visit Tribute Store
+Condolences may be made at www.piddockfuneralhome.comTo plant a tree in memory of Ray Berry, please visit Tribute Store